 LifeBogger presents the Full Story of a Football Bull best known by the Nickname; “El Loco [the crazy]”.

-Our Dani Alves Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood time until his moment of Soccer Fame.
+Our Dani Alves Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood days until the moment he became famous in Soccer.

-The analysis involves his life story before fame, family life and OFF-Pitch Facts about him.
+The analysis of the FC Barcelona Legend involves his life story before fame, family life and OFF-Pitch Facts about him.

 Yes, everyone knows about his on-pitch energies, but few consider our Dani Alves Biography, which is quite interesting.
 Now, without further ado, let’s Begin.

 Dani Alves Childhood Story – Early Life and Family Background:

 For Biography starters, Daniel Alves da Silva was born on the 6th day of May 1983 in Juazeiro, Bahia, Brazil.
 He was born to his mother, Dona Lucia (housewife) and father, Domingos Alves Da Silva (a farmer).

 Dani Alves’ father, Domingos, explains that when Dani was a child, he was already different from the other kids in their neighbourhood.
 He was so full of energies as a child.

 From an early age, Dani woke up with his father at 4 a.m and travelled with him to the farm to help him work in the fields of Salitre, a village located 30km far from Juazeiro.